Fpinto29/kickstart/README.md

-# kickstart
+# Kickstart app

-Hello this my kickstart campaign creator app for ethereum blockchain using NEXTJs and React
+Hey guys :D Made this kickstart campaign creator app for ethereum using NEXTJs and React for the front end and Solidity for the smart contracts feel free to dive into :)